Quirky Honda e lease deals now available

 It gets a range of 125 miles, along with some seriously impressive in-car tech.
-Here’s what you need to know.
+It’s now available to order.
+Here’s what else you need to know.

-The production-ready EV will makes its official public debut at 2019 Frankfurt Motor Show, with the high-power, high-torque motor engineered to deliver a fun and effortless driving experience in urban environments.
+The production-ready EV made its official public debut at 2019 Frankfurt Motor Show, with the high-power, high-torque motor engineered to deliver a fun and effortless driving experience in urban environments.
 The rear-wheel-drive platform and advanced Honda electric vehicle technology also assure exceptional driving characteristics.

 Delivering up to 148hp (110 kW) and impressive torque in excess of 300Nm, the 35.5kWh battery in the Honda e is one of the most compact in its class.
 This contributes to an exceptional balance of low weight, fast-charging capability (80% in 30 minutes) and a range of over 124 miles, perfect for everyday urban commuting.